mjnguyen/Community-Asset-Bundle/CommunityAssets/CommunityAssetsReadme.txt

 *Contains all Asset's made by the Community*

-Download the CAB Installer to a Folder of your choice (eg: d:/CommunityAssetBundle/)
+Download the CAB Installer to a Folder of your choice (eg: d:/CommunityAssetBundle/)  DO NOT PUT THE PATCHER INTO THE MODS FOLDER!

 1. Install the Mod
 2. Run the CAB installer